PIPELINES AT ESO

 Pipelines are used at ESO to process both calibration data and science data

 and to retrieve quality information.

 There is a dedicated

-information.
-This mechanism is the data processing pipeline.
-There is one such pipeline for each VLT and VLTI instrument.
+pipeline for each VLT and VLTI instrument.

 Find general information about ESO reduction pipelines here.

-The main functionalities of the pipelines
+The main functionalities of the pipelines are:

-create master calibration data,
+- create master calibration data,

-reduce science frames,
+- reduce science frames,

-extract QC information from the data.
+- extract QC information from the data.